Vaginal Mesh Erosion Injury Lawsuit

 The Transvaginal products (mesh, tape and sling devices) are manufactured by several companies including Johnson & Johnson, C.R.
 Bard, Boston Scientific, American Medical Systems and others, and are marketed as solutions for the treatment of stress urinary incontinence (SUI) and pelvic organ prolapse (POP).

-Many patients have reported experiencing serious problems including: pain (during urination/intercourse and/or localized); infection; migration; erosion and corrective surgeries.VAGINAL BLADDER SLING PROBLEMS
+Many patients have reported experiencing serious problems including pain (during urination/intercourse and/or localized); infection; migration; erosion and corrective surgeries.VAGINAL BLADDER SLING PROBLEMS

 Problems with vaginal mesh systems manufactured and marketed by a number of different medical device manufacturers have caused thousands of women throughout the United States to suffer severe injuries.

-Not only do these products pose a risk of serious complications, there is no evidence that transvaginal insertion of a bladder sling has any benefit for women when its primary use is treating pelvic organ prolapse.
+Not only do these products pose a risk of serious complications, there is no evidence that transvaginal insertion of a bladder sling has any benefit for women when its primary use in treating pelvic organ prolapse.

-The vaginal mesh lawyers at Dr Shezad Malik Law Firm are investigating potential claims for women who have received any type of surgical mesh or bladder sling to repair pelvic organ prolapse, which could include:
+The vaginal mesh lawyers at Dr. Shezad Malik Law Firm are investigating potential claims for women who have received any type of surgical mesh or bladder sling to repair pelvic organ prolapse, which could include: